Frequently Asked Questions

 Making your monthly payments on time is critical to keeping your plan, and the benefits from your creditors, on track.
 Many creditors offer reduced interest rates or stop fees based on your consistent payment history, so staying current is a big part of your success.
 That said, we know life doesn’t always go as planned.
 Some creditors may allow a missed payment or two over the life of your program, while others have stricter guidelines.
 If something comes up and you can’t make a full payment, it’s important to contact us before your due date.
 Our client services team can walk you through your options and work with you to find the best solution.
 Reaching out early gives us the best chance to keep your plan (and your progress) moving forward.

 Yes!
 There are no prepayment penalties or fees.
 If you’re able to pay extra toward your plan, either one time or on a regular basis, you can absolutely do that.
-Paying off your debts early may reduce your total interest and help you complete the program ahead of schedule.
-We’ll gladly help you strategize if that’s your goal.
+We want to help you get out of debt as soon as possible!

 Most people finish the program in 3 to 5 years, but the exact timeline depends on how much debt you have, how much you can afford to pay each month, and how your creditors structure their repayment terms.
 We’ll give you a clear estimate up front, and you can view your progress anytime in your online account.
 If you want to complete your debt management program faster, we’ll help you build a plan to do just that.